quantum-realm-games/qrg_blog/content/2025/test.md

 ## Size matters

 Our first AI was a small comedy.
-Let's give chess AI its due: this is a serious and deep area of computer science.
-If this is your first time thinking about chess AI, then strap in.

 Mathematicians have [a lively debate](https://en.wikipedia.org/wiki/Solving_chess#The_complexity_of_chess) about the total number of possible, legal chess positions.
 A position is any configuration of chess pieces on the board.
 A legal position is one that can be reached from the starting position by performing legal moves.
 Estimates come in somewhere between 2x10^20 and 10^50.